 With regard to safety, WordPress 5.2.3 mainly patches the vulnerabilities of cross-site scripting (XSS).
 Simon Scannell of RIPS Technologies revealed two of them, including XSS bugs in post previews and stored remarks.

-Two other WordPress vulnerabilities have been revealed to RIPS earlier this year, both of which can be used for remote code execution.
+Two other WordPress vulnerabilities (wordpress site hacked redirecting to another site) have been revealed to RIPS earlier this year, both of which can be used for remote code execution.

 WordPress developers also credited Anshul Jain with a reflected XSS bug for media uploads, Fortinet’s Zhouyuan Yang for XSS shortcode previews, and the NCC Group’s Soroush Dalili for a URL sanitization problem that could result in XSS assaults.